 Marriage: Carl Dean (May 1966-present)

-Has received 50 Grammy Award nominations, and won nine competitive awards and two special achievement awards.
+Has received 50 Grammy Award nominations and won ten competitive awards.
+She has also received the Lifetime Achievement Award.

 Has sold more than 100 million albums worldwide.